Qajar Iran: Constitutional Revolution

 The failure of the shah to adequately address the grievances of the religious establishment, the merchant class, and other social groups led, in January 1906, to the merchants and clerical leaders seeking sanctuary in mosques in Tehran and beyond the capital in order to avoid probable arrest.
-When the shah subsequently reneged on his earlier promise to authorize the establishment of a house of justice—a consultative assembly—approximately 10,000 individuals, led by the merchant community, took sanctuary in June within the compound of the British legation in Tehran.
-In August 1906, under mounting pressure, the shah issued a decree pledging the granting of a constitution.
+When the shah subsequently reneged on his earlier promise to authorize the establishment of a "house of justice" or consultative assembly, approximately 10,000 individuals led by the merchant community took sanctuary within the compound of the British legation in Tehran in June.
+In August, the shah issued a decree pledging the granting of a constitution.
 In October, an elected assembly convened and drew up a constitution that provided for strict limitations on royal power, an elected parliament, or Majles, with wide powers to represent the people and a government with a cabinet subject to confirmation by the Majles.
 The shah signed the constitution on 30 December 1906, but refusing to forfeit all of his power to the Majles, attached a caveat that made his signature on all laws required for their enactment.
 He died five days later.
 The Supplementary Fundamental Laws approved in 1907 provided, within limits, for freedom of press, speech, and association, and for the security of life and property.
 The hopes for the constitutional rule were not realized, however.